shultays/bloodworks/README.md

 ## License

-Sol is distributed with a GPLv3 License.
+Bloodworks is distributed with a GPLv3 License.
 You can see [LICENSE.md](https://raw.githubusercontent.com/shultays/bloodworks/master/LICENCE.md) for more info.